 Google Business Profile

 Take control of your local presence on Google with an accurate Google Business Profile.
 Formerly known as Google My Business, this is a great way to provide users with information and establish trust.
 Pay attention to your photos, too.
 Be sure to answer any questions that come in from the public, and if you have the resources to manage it, assign a phone number so they can text you for information.

 How does your business appear on Apple Maps?
 What does it look like on Yellow Pages?
 If you ask Alexa what your business hours are, what does she say?
 Managing your business listings is a critical component of local SEO.
 Be sure to update contact information, hours of operations and changes to products or services regularly; we recommend checking this every other week.

 Number and Quality of Reviews

 Local SEO builds trust and authority.
 It goes without saying that a lot of good reviews is a good thing, but remember that most people who have a positive experience with your business aren’t going to leave a review – they’ll just thank you and go about their day.
 You have to encourage your happy customers to leave reviews with signage, timely email follow-ups, and more.
-Check out this video and blog on how to collect more Google My Business reviews.
+Check out this video and blog on how to collect more Google Business Profile reviews.

 Do you respond to all reviews, positive and negative?
 Doing so shows search engines that you’re an active business owner who takes time to foster a good community experience – another part of a solid local SEO strategy.
 We’re still surprised when we see businesses doing this, but please, please don’t get into spats with customers online.
 If the complaint is legitimate, acknowledge it publicly and then deal with it privately.

 Website Speed and Mobile Friendliness